line/armeria/site/src/sphinx/advanced-structured-logging.rst

         });
     });

-You can write your own :api:`ContentPreviewer` to change the way to make the preview. e.g.
+You can write your own :api:`ContentPreviewer` to change the way to make the preview, e.g.

 .. code-block:: java

     class HexDumpContentPreviewer implements ContentPreviewer {
         private final StringBuilder builder = new StringBuilder();
+        @Nullable;
+        private String preview;

         @Override
         public void onHeaders(HttpHeaders headers) {
             // Invoked when headers of a request or response is received.